blueframetech/android-volar-public-framework/library/README.md

 # volar-android-mobilesdk

-For detailed information about the SDK, refer to the docs in **docs/index.html**
+For detailed information about the SDK, refer to the docs [here](http://volarvideo.github.io/android-volar-public-framework).